dgraph-io/auth0-integration/README.md

 * Auth0 setup
 * Slash GraphQL setup

-For a walk-through of how to build apps in the Auth0+Slash GraphQL+Netlify stack, check out [this blog post](FIXME to come), the integration guides at [Auth0](FIXME to come) and [Slash GraphQL](https://dgraph.io/docs/slash-graphql/auth0-integration/), or a tutorial in the Dgraph GraphQL [docs](https://dgraph.io/docs/graphql/overview/).
+For a walk-through of how to build apps in the Auth0+Slash GraphQL+Netlify stack, check out [this blog post](FIXME to come), the integration guides at [Auth0](FIXME to come) or in the Slash GraphQL [docs](https://dgraph.io/docs/slash-graphql/auth0-integration/), or a tutorial in the Dgraph GraphQL [docs](https://dgraph.io/docs/graphql/overview/).

 # Using the quick start